Essay

 When something you said in February meets something you read in April and produces a line you didn't expect, you're standing in front of a mirror with a very long memory.
 Mirrors like that do something ordinary mirrors can't.
 They show you in motion across time.
 They reveal the shape your thinking took when you weren't watching.

 Tolkien called us sub-creators.
 Creation from nothing belongs to God alone.
 Everything we make, we make from given material.
 Language someone else spoke first.
 Wood from a tree we didn't plant.
-Data generated by millions of lives we'll never meet.
+Words spoken by millions of lives we'll never meet.
 Every poem, every building, every model trained on human text is borrowed breath shaped into something new.

-Genesis 1 grounds this in something older than Tolkien's word for it.
-When the text introduces the image of God, it skips past definition and goes straight to action.
+Genesis 1 says the same thing in older language.
+When the text introduces the image of God, it goes straight to action.
 Let them have dominion.
 Be fruitful and multiply.
 Fill the earth.
-The image shows up as a set of verbs: make, name, bless, tend.
+The image shows up as verbs: make, name, bless, tend.
 We bear the image by doing what God does, inside a world God is still composing.
-Sub-creation is the theological job description.

-And the verb reading raises a harder question, the one the possession reading lets you avoid.
-If the image is something you do, then the only honest question is whether you're doing it well.
-Whether the things you make and name and tend are oriented toward the flourishing of what's been entrusted to you, or whether you've stopped paying attention to what you're building and why.
+If the image is something you do, the question changes.
+Are you doing it well?
+Are the things you make and name and tend oriented toward the flourishing of what's been entrusted to you, or have you stopped paying attention to what you're building and why?

 The danger is forgetting that we received.
 When a builder loses track of where the materials came from, the things he builds start serving only himself.
-The theological tradition has a word for people who bear an image without living into it.
+The theological tradition has a word for this.
 It's the whole story of Israel.
 Called to something, wandering from it, called again.
-The pattern is so persistent it starts to look like a feature of the design, as if the gap between calling and living were the exact space where the actual forming happens.

 I think about this when I look at what I've built over the past year.
 The system, the vault, the agents, the daily logs.
 All of it assembled from tools I didn't create, running on infrastructure I don't own, shaped by a model trained on the collected language of people I'll never thank.
 My contribution was the arrangement.
 The curation.
 The decision that these things should serve a particular life, toward a particular kind of clarity.